Lalindolane/Portfolio/README.md

 Players gather resources, construct developments, hire others as workers, negotiate contracts, build campfires, and attempt to outlast the rest of the village.

+A huge thank you to Dallin Jackon and Professor Crandall, as this project was built by both of us in Professor Crandall's (BYU Provo) CS undergrad lab.

 [Visit takesAVillage repo](https://github.com/DallinJacksonE/takesAVillage)

 ### Languages + Packages